samvo-csuf/websocket-messenger/README.md

 # websocket-messenger
+#DOCUMENTATION

  Author: Samuel Vo
  CPSC 455-02
- Credit: Usage of AI(ChatGPT, Claude) were used for assistance Also used some FastAPI websockets documentation for reference:
+ Credit: Usage of AI(ChatGPT, Claude) were used for assistance and better understanding of topics Also used some FastAPI websockets documentation for reference:
  - https://fastapi.tiangolo.com/advanced/websockets/#await-for-messages-and-send-messages
  - https://fastapi.tiangolo.com/advanced/templates/#using-jinja2templates